DerEnte/Advanced-Unturned-Player-Rig/README.md

 Edits to the face textures by Pork

-Special thanks to:
+Special thanks to
 -----------------
 Diddlyono and Dug for testing the rig out before release.

-# Resources and tutorials:
+# Resources and tutorials

 [Unturned] AUPR Unity Tutorial By JienSultan https://youtu.be/PdsM8XpClE8:
   Covers how to import your animations into unity and make them useable in-game.